 The replacement reserve analysis includes a combined analysis of both capital items and major movable equipment.
 The underwriter has reviewed the replacement reserve schedule and provided a summary analysis below.
 The full 15-year replacement reserve schedule, including the major movable analysis, is provided as Exhibit B to the Draft Firm Commitment submitted with this narrative.

+For Green MIP projects, the replacement reserve schedule must specify all appliances and heating and air conditioning systems as ENERGY STAR® when replaced.
+For lighting, electrical and mechanical equipment, and building envelope components with no available ENERGY STAR® label, the replacement reserve schedule must specify high performance and/or sustainable replacements.
+To meet the ongoing obligations with respect to the Green MIP, if the existing replacement reserve schedule does not specify replacement with ENERGY STAR® label items or high performance and/or sustainable items, as applicable, submit a new PCNA with an updated Reserve for Replacement schedule.

 In the analysis below, the underwriter spreads the anticipated replacements by year based on the needs assessor’s replacement reserve analysis and assumes an interest rate of      % and an inflation rate of      %.

 Reserve for Replacement Fund Schedule